drwiner/CinemachineTimelineCode/README.md

 	* Read Fabula (from input)

 		* For each unit, create new Fabula Clip object using fabula Timeline and PlayableDirector

-			*** Assign GameObjects to variables in FabulaClip
+			* Assign GameObjects to variables in FabulaClip

-			*** Calculate and add Clips to Tracks in FabulaClip: AnimateBind, TransformBind, TeleportBind, etc.
+			* Calculate and add Clips to Tracks in FabulaClip: AnimateBind, TransformBind, TeleportBind, etc.

 	* Read Discourse (from input)

-		** For each unit, create new Discourse Clip object using discourse Timeline.
+		* For each unit, create new Discourse Clip object using discourse Timeline.
 Also use overarching Cinemachine Track (ftrack) for all camera actions

 			* Add Timeline Trigger --> _when_ in storyworld/fabula timeline to film.

-Time
-			*** Add Cinemachine Component and set parameters --> calculate and define the cinemachine clip to add to ftrack
+			* Add Cinemachine Component and set parameters --> calculate and define the cinemachine clip to add to ftrack

-			*** Calculate camera position and orientation based on shot scale and cinematic constraints defined on input clip
+			* Calculate camera position and orientation based on shot scale and cinematic constraints defined on input clip

-			\t\t\t CamBind
+			* CamBind

-		\t\t Find Main Camera and assign to ftrack (cinemachine track)
+		* Find Main Camera and assign to ftrack (cinemachine track)

 2. IceBolt onStart() -->

 	* Play Fabula Timeline from playabledirector.

 	* Play Discourse Timeline from playabledirector